Stabilize Deep ResNet with A Sharp Scaling Factor $\tau$: Introduction

 \section{Introduction}

 Residual Network (ResNet) has achieved great success in computer vision tasks since the seminal paper \citep{he2016deep}.
-Moreover, the ResNet structure has also been extended to natural language processing and achieved the state-of-the-art performance \citep{vaswani2017attention, devlin2018bert}.
-Empirically, it is widely observed that ResNet can be trained with thousands of layers easily while vanilla feedforward network can seldomly be trained with more than thirty layers \citep{he2016deep}.
-It has caught a lot of attention to study the benefit of ResNet.
-Several papers \citep{veit2016residual, orhan2018skip, balduzzi2017shattered, zhang2018local} have argued the benefit of ResNet using empirical evidence and informal intuitions but do not have rigorous theoretical understanding.
+The ResNet structure has also been extended to natural language processing and achieved the state-of-the-art performance \citep{vaswani2017attention, devlin2018bert}.
+In this paper, we study the forward/backward stability and convergence of training deep ResNet with gradient descent.

-Recently, over-parameterization has been used as a hammer to tackle the optimization \citep{allen2018convergence, du2018gradient, zou2018stochastic} and generalization \citep{brutzkus2017sgd, li2018learning, allen2018learning, arora2019fine, cao2019generalization, neyshabur2018role} properties of neural network.
-Over-parameterization considers the case when the neural network is very wide (often more neurons than samples) at each layer and enables many theoretical analysis by taking into account the statistical concentration property of the parameter matrix.